cwjohnston/chef-hipchat/README.md

 ## Description

-This cookbook provides a `hipchat_msg` resource, making it easier for chef recipies to send messages to a chat room on Atlassian's HipChat service.
+This cookbook provides a `hipchat_msg` resource, making it easier for chef recipes to send messages to a chat room on Atlassian's HipChat service.

 ## Platform